This week we spoke to Rob Pringle the Co-Founder of Kinsume about how they are adapting to the effects of Covid-19.

 How has coronavirus impacted your business?

 As we operate in ecommerce and online shopping, we’ve seen a significant fall in usage and sales through our platform.
 This is exacerbated by the nature of the products we mostly deal with: fashion, beauty products, makeup – mostly non-essential items purchased after recommendation from influencers and content creators.
+Mapping out your business plans in advance with the help of Andy Defrancesco is a great idea.

 Have you had to pivot your business and, if so, how?